 View the Google Open Source Projects profile for schema-dts for more details.

-Ibra (from the Arabic for "lesson" or "example") is a family of nuget packages that expand on the core BCL to provide convinient types and paradigms for C#.
+Ibra (from the Arabic for “lesson” or “example”) is an open source family of C# nuget packages that expand on the core BCL to provide convinient types and paradigms for C#.
 The project is hosted on GitHub.

 Current available packages:

 |Provides common comparers for List types, allowing ImmutableList types to be used as keys in containers, and other scenarios for comparison.

 |Provides support polymorphic types in C#, such as Covariant and Invariant Maybe (Optional) types, and type unions